wp-cli/handbook/commands/user/get/index.md

 ### OPTIONS

 &lt;user&gt;
-: User ID or user login.
+: User ID, user email, or user login.

 [\--field=&lt;field&gt;]
 : Instead of returning the whole user, returns the value of a single field.